 We’re hearing about local, national, and international cyber-attacks on what seems like a regular basis these days.
 It’s not just large corporations and governments that are vulnerable; we’ve seen many small businesses and educational institutions end up as targets as well.

 If your business is running in the cloud or you’re considering a cloud migration, there’s little doubt that security is on your mind.
-Microsoft 365 has tonnes of features to help keep your data safe in the cloud.
-So many, in fact, that it can be difficult to know where to start.
+Microsoft 365 has tons of features to help keep your data safe in the cloud.
+So many, in fact, it can be difficult to know where to start.

-1. Turn on audit logging
+1. Turn on Audit Logging

-One of the first steps we take with clients who are new to the cloud is to turn on audit logging in the security center.
-Not only does audit logging allow you to track and manage end user and administrator actions throughout Microsoft 365, but it can also help to identify holes in your security by collecting and analysing events that occur in Microsoft 365.
+One of the first steps we take with clients who are new to the cloud is to turn on audit logging in the security centre.
+Not only does audit logging allow you to track and manage end user and administrator actions throughout Microsoft 365, but it can also help identify holes in your security by collecting and analysing events that occur in Microsoft 365.

 To turn on audit logging in Microsoft 365:

-- Click ‘Search’ from the left-hand navigation, then ‘Audit log search’.
+- Click Search from the left-hand navigation, then Audit log search.

-- Click ‘Enable audit logging’.
+- Click Enable audit logging.

-2. Implement multi-factor authentication
+2. Implement Multifactor Authentication